-In the words of General James Jones, the then NATO Supreme Allied Commander Europe, "… NATO will no longer have the large, massed units that were necessary for the Cold War, but will have agile and capable forces at Graduated Readiness levels that will better prepare the Alliance to meet any threat that it is likely to face in this 21st century."
+In the words of General James Jones, then NATO Supreme Allied Commander Europe (SACEUR), "… NATO will no longer have the large, massed units that were necessary for the Cold War, but will have agile and capable forces at Graduated Readiness levels that will better prepare the Alliance to meet any threat that it is likely to face in this 21st century."

-Since then, the way the NRF is generated and composed has been adjusted twice, in 2008 and 2010.
+The way that the NRF is generated and composed has been adjusted twice, in 2008 and 2010.
 This was to provide a more flexible approach to force generation, thereby facilitating force contributions, which were being hampered by the enduring high operational tempo arising from Afghanistan, Iraq and other missions.
 To further support force generation, Allies have set themselves voluntary national targets for force contributions.

-At the Wales Summit in September 2014, Allies decided to enhance the NRF and to establish the Very High Readiness Joint Task Force (VJTF) that will be able to deploy within a few days to respond to any challenges that may arise.
-Allies also agreed to hold a multinational, high-visibility exercise – “Trident Juncture 2015” – to be hosted by Italy, Portugal and Spain.
-In addition, a broader and more demanding exercise programme would start in 2016, with the NRF as a key element in the exercises.
+At the Wales Summit in September 2014, Allies decided to enhance the NRF and to establish the Very High Readiness Joint Task Force (VJTF), which is able to deploy within a few days to respond to any challenges that may arise.
+Allies also agreed to hold a multinational, high-visibility exercise – “Trident Juncture 2015” – hosted by Italy, Portugal and Spain.
+In addition, a broader and more demanding exercise programme started in 2016, with the NRF as a key element in the exercises.

-NATO defence ministers decided on 5 February 2015 that the VJTF would consist of a land component of around 5,000 troops with appropriate air, maritime and SOF units available.
-France, Germany, Italy, Poland, Spain, Turkey and the United Kingdom agreed to assume lead roles for the VJTF on a rotational basis in the coming years.
-The VJTF was to be operationally capable by the time of the 2016 Warsaw Summit – and this has been achieved.
+NATO Defence Ministers decided on 5 February 2015 that the VJTF would consist of a land component of around 5,000 troops with appropriate air, maritime and SOF units available.
+France, Germany, Italy, Poland, Spain, Turkey and the United Kingdom agreed to assume lead roles for the VJTF on a rotational basis.
+Defence Ministers also agreed that the VJTF would be operationally capable by the 2016 Warsaw Summit – a goal that was met.

-On 9 June 2015, the VJTF deployed for the first time in Poland during exercise Noble Jump, where over 2,100 troops from nine NATO nations participated.
+On 9 June 2015, the VJTF deployed for the first time in Poland during Exercise Noble Jump, where over 2,100 troops from nine NATO countries participated.

-On 24 June 2015, NATO defence ministers took decisions on air, maritime and SOF components of the enhanced NRF.
-The NRF will now consist of up to 40,000 personnel.
+In June 2015, NATO Defence Ministers took decisions on air, maritime and SOF components of the enhanced NRF, agreeing that it could consist of up to 40,000 personnel.
 Ministers further took measures to speed up political and military decision-making, including authority for NATO’s Supreme Allied Commander Europe to prepare troops for action as soon as a political decision is made.
 Allies also approved a new advance planning tool – Graduated Response Plans – enabling executable operations plans to be generated exceptionally quickly, commensurate with the readiness requirements of the forces.
 Ministers also agreed on the establishment of a new standing joint logistics support group headquarters within the NATO Command Structure.

-On 10 February 2016, defence ministers declared initial operational capability (IOC) for NATO’s Joint Intelligence, Surveillance and Reconnaissance (JISR) initiative.
+On 10 February 2016, NATO Defence Ministers declared initial operational capability (IOC) for NATO’s Joint Intelligence, Surveillance and Reconnaissance (JISR) initiative.
 This IOC is centred on enhancing the situational awareness of the NATO Response Force through heightened proficiency in collecting, processing and exchanging intelligence.

 At the Warsaw Summit, on 9 July 2016, Allied leaders welcomed the implementation of the Readiness Action Plan (RAP) and, through its longer-term adaptation measures, the enhancement of the NRF and a new Very High Readiness Joint Task Force (VJTF), able to begin deployment within two to three days.